Are We in the New Covenant? — Already and Not Yet

 The Hebrew word for “law” in Jeremiah 31:33 is Torah (תּוֹרָה) — God’s instruction/teaching.
 The promise is not a different law, but the same Torah internalized by the Spirit: “I will put my law (Torah) within them, and I will write it on their hearts.”

-“And I will give them one heart, and a new spirit I will put within them.
-I will remove the heart of stone from their flesh and give them a heart of flesh, that they may walk in my statutes and keep my rules and obey them.
-And they shall be my people, and I will be their God.”
+“And I will give them one heart, and a new spirit I will put within them… that they may walk in my statutes and keep my rules and obey them…”

 — Ezekiel 11:19–20